-Fancy attending a cooking workshop in the kitchen of one of Charente’s best chefs and enjoying a special moment with friends in a luxurious location?
-Fancy discovering the chefs’ secrets and learning to use the best raw ingredients from Charente, such as cognac, truffles and oysters?
+Take cooking classes in the chef workshops charentais.
+With these cooking courses in Charente, you will learn with local raw materials.
+Fancy attending a cooking workshop in the kitchen of one of Charente’s best chefs ?
+Enjoying a special moment with friends in a luxurious location?
+Fancy discovering the chefs ’secrets ?
+Learning to use the best raw ingredients from Charente, such as cognac, truffles and oysters?
 Here are four very different chef’s workshops that we’re sure you’ll love!

 Grégory Coutanceau culinary school

 During an exceptional introduction to the industry, he was taught by Ducasse in Paris and Monaco, Darroze, Para, Anton and Lenôtre.
 Also, Grégory Coutanceau was just 22 when he took the plunge.
 He bought Les Flots, a popular restaurant in La Rochelle.
 The gifted chef received his first Michelin star at 25 and his second six years later.
 He’s still the only Charentais chef with two of them!Full of passion and a desire to share, he’s designed La Classe des Gourmets (The Food Lover’s Class) for fans of real cooking, which takes place in a lovely, friendly space.
 It’s in this positive atmosphere that you’ll be introduced to (or perfect your skills in) cooking, patisserie or oenology.
 And because age is no boundary to a love of cuisine, there are workshops for children and teenagers.
 It will thrill the chefs of tomorrow!
 The school is located in the centre of La Rochelle, yards away from the Old Port, on Rue Sénac de Meilhan.